Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 If a function declaration is marked with the `tailrec` modifier, but is not actually applicable for the optimization, it must produce a compile-time warning.

 TODO(actual kotlin-specific rules on what qualifies for TCO)

+#### Function declaration scopes

+Every function declaration body introduces a *function body scope*, which is a statement scope containing everything declared inside the function body and is delimited by the function body itself.

+In addition to this scope, function parameters exist in a special *function parameter scope*, which is upward-linked to the scope the function is declared in and downward-linked to the function body scope.

 ### Property declaration